cityjson/cjio_dbexport/README.rst

 Requires Python 3.6+

-The project is pre-alpha, please install directly from GitHub with pip:
+The project is alpha, please install directly from GitHub with pip:

 .. code-block::